iron-fish/website/docs/rpc.md

 ### `peer/getPeerMessages`

-Gets peer messages from an identity
+Gets (and optionally streams) peer messages from an identity

 #### Request